Mahi-markus/Inventory_Management/README.md

 1. login accessing http://localhost:8000/admin as admin
 2. click groups and give a name for example: property_owners
-3. In permissions segment: select all the accomodation related permissions and then save.
+3. In permissions segment: **select only the  accomodation related permissions and then save**.

-## Create a normal user(steps):
+## Create a normal user(property owner):

 1. Access the application at http://localhost:8000
 2. Fill all the necessary fields in order to create property owner user.